hibbitts-design/docsify-this/docs/README.md

 # Publish online Markdown files as web pages in seconds.

-This [open-source web app](https://github.com/hibbitts-design/docsify-this), built with the magical documentation site generator [Docsify](https://docsify.js.org), provides a quick way to display one or more Markdown files as standalone web pages without needing to setup your own website.
+This [open-source web app](https://github.com/hibbitts-design/docsify-this), built with the magical documentation site generator [Docsify](https://docsify.js.org), provides a quick way to display one or more online Markdown files as standalone web pages without needing to setup your own website.
 All you need is a publicly available Markdown file and pass that URL to https://docsify-this.net.
 Try it out below!

 <div id="docsifythisurlbuilder">